bitwarden/sdk/crates/bws/README.md

 docker run --rm -it -e BWS_CONFIG_FILE="$BWS_CONFIG_FILE" -v "$BWS_CONFIG_FILE":"$BWS_CONFIG_FILE" bitwarden/bws --help
 ```

-Note that if you want to use identitcal config file paths on your host and in the container, the
+Note that if you want to use identical config file paths on your host and in the container, the
 parent directory must exist on both.